AyoDennis/spark-kestra-data-processing-platform/docs/kestra_configuration.md

 # **Kestra Documentation**

 ## **1. Purpose**

 Kestra is a unified orchestration platform to simplify business workflows.
-It provides densely-integrated, easy-to-use platform that supports both resource provisioning and orchestration.
+It provides an easy-to-use platform that supports both resource provisioning and orchestration.
 It schedules and monitors flows, ensuring that workflows are executed in the correct order and at the right time.
----

 Your deployment uses three key services defined in docker-compose.yml: